isledecomp/isle/README.md

 You will need the following software installed:

 - Microsoft Visual C++ 4.2.
 This can be found on many abandonware sites, but the installer can be a little iffy on modern versions of Windows.
 For convenience, a [portable version](https://github.com/itsmattkc/msvc420) is available that can be downloaded and used quickly instead.
 - [CMake](https://cmake.org/).
-A copy is often included with the "Desktop development with C++" workload in newer versions of Visual Studio; however, it can also be installed as a standalone app.
+A copy is often included with the "Desktop development with C++" workload in newer versions of Visual Studio, however, it can also be installed as a standalone app.

 #### Compiling